CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

       2. D﻿efine what steps would you take to solve the 5 steps.

-      3. 1﻿ team to share their outcome
+      3. 1﻿ team to share their reflection and importance of knowing this

-      4. O﻿ther teams to add to it
+      4. O﻿ther teams to their complementary reflection

+      Remember: self-organisation is a goal for the cohort!
 ---